Understanding Cone 6 – NCECA presentation 2018

 On Mar 15, 2018 I gave my first ever NCECA talk.
-I was part of a panel discussion called Glazes Without Borders, moderated by my teacher, Matt Katz.
-This video is a 20 minute clip of my presentation titled “Understanding Cone 6”.
+I was part of a panel discussion called Glazes Without Borders, moderated by Matt Katz.
 My co-presenters Kiara Matos and Peter Berg gave talks about “Copper as a Flux” and “Copper Leaching and Glaze Durability”.
 You can watch the full, hour long presentation on NCECA’s You Tube channel.

 Hi everyone, I’m Sue McLeod.
 I live in Victoria BC where I work full time as the ceramics studio technician at The Arts Centre at Cedar Hill.
 I also teach glaze workshops on the side and in my spare time, I make pots and test LOTS of glazes.

 I first started working with clay in 2008 at Kootenay School of the Arts in Nelson, BC.
 At that time, they offered a 2 year diploma in clay.
 In first year, we didn’t make our own glazes, which sort of sucked but was sort of fine because I was still making pretty crappy pots anyways.

 But then in second year we had a glaze technology class where we learned a bit about glaze materials and we tested hundreds of recipes.
 That class totally changed my relationship with ceramics.